Insurance10 min read

 Casualty questions often turn on liability logic.
 Before choosing an answer, identify the claimant, the insured, the alleged injury or damage, and the legal theory.
 Negligence questions usually require duty, breach, causation, and damages.
 Liability policy questions ask whether the policy responds to bodily injury, property damage, personal and advertising injury, medical payments, or a specifically excluded exposure.

-For auto, separate personal auto policy structure from state financial responsibility requirements.
-You need to know liability, medical payments or personal injury protection where relevant, uninsured and underinsured motorist concepts, damage to your auto, covered auto definitions, exclusions, and endorsements.
+For auto, separate personal auto policy structure from Colorado's financial responsibility requirements.
+You need to know liability, medical payments, uninsured and underinsured motorist concepts, damage to your auto, covered auto definitions, exclusions, and endorsements.
 For commercial auto, pay attention to covered auto symbols, hired and non-owned autos, business use, and garage exposures.
 For workers' compensation, separate statutory benefits from employer liability and remember that workers' compensation is not ordinary negligence coverage.

 Final Two-Week Study Plan

 In the second week, stop studying by chapter only.
-The actual exam mixes topics, so your practice should mix them too.
+Each actual exam mixes topics across its general-knowledge and Colorado sections, so your practice should mix them too.
 Use timed sets and force yourself to decide quickly whether the question is asking about coverage trigger, excluded cause, valuation, limit, condition, producer conduct, or state filing rule.
 Review explanations immediately.
 The review is where your score improves; simply taking more questions without fixing the reason for misses mostly measures the same weakness again.

 Common P&C Exam Traps

 One trap is choosing the coverage that sounds familiar instead of the coverage that fits the loss.
-A flood loss, an employee injury, a professional advice claim, a business income interruption, and a personal auto collision may all involve money damages, but they do not belong in the same policy part.
+A flood loss, an employee injury, a professional advice claim, a business income interruption, and a personal auto collision may all involve money damages, but they do not belong in the same policy or the same exam.
 Another trap is ignoring who owns the property or who is legally liable.
 Property insurance usually protects the insured's financial interest in property; liability insurance responds to claims made by others against the insured.

 Cancellation and nonrenewal questions also deserve attention.
 The exam may test required notice, permitted reasons, timing, or who has authority to act.
-If the question is state-specific, do not rely on a generic national rule.
+If the question is Colorado-specific, do not rely on a generic national rule.
 Unfair trade practice questions work the same way: rebating, twisting, misrepresentation, false advertising, unfair claims handling, and fiduciary misuse of premiums are tested because they show whether a producer can operate lawfully after the exam.

 Exam-Day Workflow

-Confirm your appointment, identification, remote-proctoring rules, allowed materials, and reschedule deadline before test day.
-At check-in, your legal name should match the exam registration.
-During the test, take the easy points first.
+Confirm your appointment(s), identification, OnVUE remote-proctoring rules (if testing online), allowed materials, and reschedule deadline before test day — you must cancel or change at least 48 hours ahead or you forfeit the fee.
+At check-in, bring two forms of signature ID (one government-issued photo ID); your legal name must match your registration.
+During each exam, take the easy points first.
 If a scenario is long, identify the policy, the insured, the covered property or claimant, the cause of loss, and the question's command word.
 If two answers are legally true, choose the one that answers the exact fact pattern.

-If you miss the passing score, use the report as a map.
-Rebuild the two weakest content areas, then retest with mixed questions.
+If you miss the passing score on either exam, use the score report as a map — Colorado reports a scaled score (0-100) to failing candidates so you can see how close you came, though not the exact number of questions missed.
+Rebuild your two weakest content areas, then retest with mixed questions after the required 24-hour waiting period.
 Candidates often improve fastest by mastering policy architecture: declarations, insuring agreement, conditions, exclusions, definitions, and endorsements.
 Once you can locate where a rule lives inside the policy, unfamiliar questions become easier to reason through.

 Best Next Step